- Deal 13 cards each from a 52-card pack and stack the rest face down.

 - Getting stuck

 - You must play in such a way as to allow your opponent to be able to continue.
-If your opponent can't play because they can't follow suit and have no courts with which to change it, they are said to be "court short".
+If your opponent can't play because they can't follow suit and have no face cards with which to change it, they are said to be "court short".
 In this case, after spreading their hand face up to prove it, play ceases.
-You both score what you made in running totals, but your opponent scores 100 for each court remaining in your own hand and you score nothing for them.
-That'll teach you to hog all the court cards!
+You both score what you made in running totals, but your opponent scores 100 for each face card remaining in your own hand and you score nothing for them.
+That'll teach you to hog all the face cards!

-- In the game illustrated above the first player scored 280 for running totals and 400 for four courts in hand.
-The second scored 750 for totals and 200 for two courts in hand, thus winning by 950 to 680.
+- In the game illustrated above the first player scored 280 for running totals and 400 for four face cards in hand.
+The second scored 750 for totals and 200 for two face cards in hand, thus winning by 950 to 680.
 The first score made by the leader was 10 for the 10, that of the second player was 35 for the A. The second player's last four cards scored respectively 90 (for Q), 100, 110, and 120 for a rousing finale.